 - Any member may withdraw from the Council by delivering to the Council a written resignation and lodging a copy of the same with the Secretary of the Council.

-- Delegates of member organizations would meet six (6) times a year, at least four times, preferably during the first week of February, April, June, September, November and December.
-The December meeting to be a meeting of delegates and individual members.
+- Delegates of member organizations would meet two (2) times a year.
 Unscheduled meetings can be called at the request of the delegates, and/or by the executive, as needed.
 The heads of individual member organizations are encouraged to attend the first meeting to be held in the calendar year in particular, to enable them to exchange views and set guidelines for the council for the year.